pauljeter/pauljeter-astro/src/content/blog/bootstrap-3-tips-and-tricks-you-still-might-not-know.md

 }
 ```

-And here’s how you can use it in your HTML:
+And here's how you can use it in your HTML:

 ```html
 <div class="row no-gutter">